 - Repeat prerequisite courses over the summer.
-In some cases a student’s Acceptance Criteria gpa is below the required level, but close enough that repeating a prerequisite course might make sense.
+In some cases a student’s Acceptance Criteria GPA is below the required level, but close enough that repeating a prerequisite course might make sense.

 - Student decides to switch to a new major and wants to know how to be accepted into that program, and also get a sense of how long it will take to complete.

 - A student might also have completed a course whose initial purpose was to satisfy a UB Curriculum requirement, but now find that they want to take another course in that area.
 Should they consider a minor in that subject.
-A Minor typically requires at least 18 credit hours (six courses).
+A minor typically requires at least 18 credit hours (six courses).

 Do you know where to go speak with an academic advisor?
-In you HUB Student Center, you will see an Advisor box on the right hand side of the page.
+In your HUB Student Center, you will see an Advisor box on the right hand side of the page.
 In that box you will see the Advising Office that you are currently assigned to, and their address and phone number.
 You can also find contact information for Advising Offices using the Undergraduate Advising Directory.